 Because of the widespread use of airbags today, brain injuries are more commonly sustained in side-impact collisions versus head-on or rear-end collisions.

-Diagnosing a brain injury always should be done by a medical doctor.
-A diagnostic imaging test such as a CT scan or MRI reveals the extent of the injury.
+Diagnosing a brain injury should always be done by a medical doctor.
+A diagnostic imaging test such as a CT scan or MRI can reveal the extent of the injury.
 If the injury is mild, the patient can recuperate at home by using ice on the wound to reduce swelling and taking pain relievers.

 Symptoms of head trauma vary.
 Symptoms of mild head injuries include a brief loss of consciousness, headaches, blurred vision, nausea and vomiting.
 Symptoms of serious head injuries include a prolonged loss of consciousness, nausea, vomiting, slurred speech, disorientation, blurred vision and seizures.